Parliament-in-Data/Federal-Parliament-Scraper/README.md

 Have a look at `demo.py` to get started.

 ## Sponsors
-The Federal Parliament API is hosted by Netlify and Clouflare, without the free services provided by these valued partners we wouldn't be able to exist.
+The Federal Parliament API is hosted by Netlify and Cloudflare, without the free services provided by these valued partners we wouldn't be able to exist.

   <a href="https://www.netlify.com">
     <img src="https://www.netlify.com/img/global/badges/netlify-color-accent.svg" alt="Deploys by Netlify" />